-The Harlem Hellfighters were a heroic bunch from the beginning, but this World War I infantry regiment had one man who stood out from all the rest: Private Henry Lincoln Johnson (1897-1929), a former railroad porter.
-Johnson and fellow soldier Robert Needham were on night sentry duty when the base was attacked.
-Johnson and Needham repelled the German raid; Needham was badly injured early on and Johnson managed to keep him from being taken prisoner.
+The Harlem Hellfighters were a heroic bunch from the beginning, but this World War I infantry regiment had one man who stood out from all the rest: Private Henry Johnson (1897-1929), a former railroad porter.
+Johnson and fellow soldier Needham Roberts were on night sentry duty when the base was attacked.
+Johnson and Roberts repelled the German raid; Roberts was badly injured early on and Johnson managed to keep him from being taken prisoner.

 Henry Johnson was born into poverty in the South, and once grown, he drifted north in search of work.
 By the time the call went out for men to enlist for service in World War I, Johnson was married and living in Albany, New York making his living as a railroad porter.